guptapriya7171/NodeJs-Notes/README.md

 3. MERN is another open-source technology stack, and you can categorize this too as full-stack.
 The abbreviation MERN stands for MongoDB-Express.js-React-Node.js, and you can create web and hybrid mobile apps with it.<br/>
 4. Module: Module is a set of library or reusable code.
 5. npm init - Helps to create a server and provide a structure to the project.
-Hence make a required configuration.
+Hence make a required configuration. npm install -g nodemon - The code helps to Install Nodemon In Windows
 6. fs - fs stand for file system.
 It's a module used to read and write file build into node js.
 7. To use the HTTP server and client one must require('node:http').
 8. The http.createServer() method turns your computer into an HTTP server.